I have been asked to do some follow-up articles on an article where I mentioned some shocking things I recently heard from Baptist pulpits.

 There is another important fact of history which you should know about Baptists.
 They were fighters for religious freedom (freedom of conscience).
 Twice in History they were asked to be the state church of a nation, first for America, and secondly for the Netherlands.
 Both times they turned down the offer because they believed in freedom to worship God according to the dictates of one’s heart.

 The Puritans are given credit for freedom of religion in America.
 Nothing could be farther from the truth.
 The Puritans left England for religious freedom and then persecuted all who differed with them when they got to America.
-For example they banished men like Roger Williams, John Clarke, and Obadiah Holmes, and when John Clarke and Obadiah Holmes returned to Massachusetts to visit a sick friend and held a service in the friends house, they were imprisoned and fined for this great crime.
+For example they banished men like Roger Williams, John Clarke, and Obadiah Holmes from the colony of Massachusetts.
+When John Clarke and Obadiah Holmes returned to Massachusetts to visit a sick friend, and held a service in the friends house, they were imprisoned and fined for this great crime.
 Obadiah Holmes refused to pay the fine and was beaten severely.
 The goal of the Puritan magistrates was to beat him to death but God mercifully sustained him.

 John Leland, a Baptist pastor in Virginia, was running against James Madison for the first congress and was almost assured of winning.
 Madison met with Leland, and after a long discussion, Leland decided to step out of the race when Madison agreed to push for the Bill of Rights.